“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 Of course it worked.

-I was still holding the bartender's bloody hand.
-I tossed it out of my grip and it fell limp to his side.
-It was like all the air had been returned to my body at once, and only after that did I realize that whatever just happened was in fact not a SeeMe, but some imitation creation fashioned by a malicious working of some scum of society.
+It was like all the air had been inflated back into my body at once, and only after that did I realize whatever just happened was in fact not a SeeMe, but some imitation creation fashioned by a malicious working of some scum of society.
+Likely the invention of someone who was once a LiveLife Solutions Expert, same as me.

-Now that we were back to the real world, I made sure to punch the bartender in his scrawny gut well before he realized we’d returned back.
+Now that we were back in the real world, I made sure to punch the bartender in his scrawny gut, well before he realized we’d returned back.
 I had never punched anyone before and it felt good.
-It felt good to be me, a LiveLife Solutions Expert with no thrills, love life, or a reason to live - and not to be anyone else.
+It felt good to be me, a helpful LiveLife Solutions Expert with no thrills, love life, or a reason to live - and not to be anyone else.

-It was a sucker punch but I didn’t care - these people were all suckers anyway.
-So was I.
+It was a sucker punch but I didn’t care.
+All these people were all suckers anyway.
+And so was I.

 The sun had risen when I climbed the staircase of the cellar.
-The sun blinded me.
-It was daytime and I toggled my implant to adjust the brightness settings.
-In the light, I noticed that my grey shirt and blue jeans were completely soaked in blood.
-I was a walking corpse.
+It blinded me.
+By now it was daytime so I toggled my implant to adjust the brightness settings.
+I realized it was broken.
+In the light, I noticed that my gray shirt and blue jeans were completely soaked in blood.
+I looked like a walking corpse.

 I never returned back there or had any other taste of the nightlife.
-Jerry stopped eating lunch with me in my office.
-He became a face among faces.
-Janice’s job was replaced the following Monday.
+Jerry had disappeared.
+Both his and Janice’s jobs were replaced the following Monday.

-The next year, the average daily temperatures from cities all over the globe were recorded 40 degrees warmer.
-There was also a record of suicides.
-I heard a story of someone snagging the SWC presidential seat by climbing lives.
-Climbing lives they call it.
+The next year, the average daily temperatures from cities all over the globe were recorded as 40 degrees warmer.
+There was also a new record of suicides.

 Ty Steinbrunner